aszx87410/huli-blog/source/_posts/en/ajax-and-cors.md

 console.log(result);
 ```

-Here are the translations of the Markdown content you provided:

 Please note that "asynchronous functions cannot directly return results through return".
 Why?
 Because, as in the example above, after sending a request, the next line will be executed, and at this time, there is no response yet.
 What should be returned?

 So what should we do?
 Let me give you a very common example!